ulyssetsd/pi-grafana/README.md

 # Raspberry Pi Monitoring with Grafana

-Complete Kubernetes-based monitoring stack for Raspberry Pi using Grafana, Prometheus, and Node Exporter with **automatic data source provisioning**.
+Complete Kubernetes-based monitoring and logging stack for Raspberry Pi using Grafana, Prometheus, Loki, and Node Exporter with **automatic data source provisioning**.

 ## 🚀 Quick Start